-Battery Cycle Monitor
+Battery Cycle Monitor (Module Only)

-Selecting the Battery Cycle Monitor gives you access to detailed information about the system's most recent battery discharge events.
+Selecting the Battery Cycle Monitor gives you access to detailed information about the module's most recent battery discharge events.
 Periodic review of this data can give a good indication of battery performance and expected life.